bgopi23/tp/docs/DeveloperGuide.md

 The activity diagram below illustrates what happens when a user enters a `weight` command.
 ![WeightCommandActivityDiagram](images/WeightCommandActivityDiagram.png)

+#### Height value of a client
+The  `height` feature allows users to track a client's height.
+Since a client's typically remains constant, we decided not to implement `height` as a trackable value (unlike [weight](#weight-tracking-feature)).

+The `height` field is similar to `note` field, except that the underlying data type is a `Float`, instead of a `String`.

+We can refer to the sequence diagram [here](#interacting-with-the-note-command) to see how the addition of such fields to clients interact with the components of FitBook.

+For more details on how the `height` field interact with the `add` and `edit` command, refer [here](#adding-or-editing-a-client).

 ### Searching Clients
 Search for clients is done using the `find` command.
 The command has been designed to be extendable, allowing for developers to easily define how new fields (attributes) in the clients can be searched.